AndreasElgaard/social-network-noSQL/README.md

-# Social Network
+# Social Network using noSQL

-This project was implemented to get familira with noSQL.

 It is a social network where a user can choose to follow another user.
 Furthermore a user can create ‘circles’ of users of which the user can share update, as a extra